wp-plugins/visual-recipe-index/readme.txt

 = Can I style this with css? =

 Yes, everything should be fully styleable.
 If you find something that isn't please contact the developer via the support forums and I'll see what I can do.

+= How are the images resized? =

+The images are resized using an embedded version of TimThumb.
+It is using version 2.8.13.

 == Screenshots ==